dgonzalb/BambooPaymentDoc/content/en/docs/Purchase-workflow/Customer-Types/Anonymous-users.md

 {{% /alert %}}

 ### Invoking the Checkout Form
 The Javascript **PWCheckout** library has properties to customize its appearance according to merchant requirements.
-Once you invoke the Checkout form and the customer fills in the data, the merchant can obtain the _token associated with the customer's card.
+Once you invoke the Checkout form and the customer fills in the data, the merchant can obtain the _token_ associated with the customer's card.

 ### Using Direct tokenization
-Since the user is not registered in your commerce, you must invoke the method too [create the token for unregistered users]({{< ref "Direct-Tokenization.md" >}}#OTT).
+Since the user is not registered in your commerce, you must invoke the method to [create the token for unregistered users]({{< ref "Direct-Tokenization.md" >}}#OTT).

 {{% alert title="Info" color="info"%}}
 The token generated using any method above is a _**One Time Token**_ (OTT) valid only once and for 10 minutes.